Anyonic exchange in the time domain is tied to Luttinger type scaling: Derivation Recap: ATE Integral Equation

 At the first step, we consider the setup illustrated in Fig.~\ref{fig.QPC}, described by the time-dependent Hamiltonian

-where the Josephson-type frequency \(\omega_{\scriptscriptstyle\mathrm{dc}} = e^{*}(V_{u} - V_{d})/\hbar\) might account for the DC bias between the upper and lower edge states in a two-terminal geometry, or, in the case of an anyon collider, is more intricately related to the DC drives applied to the source QPCs.
-It can therefore be generally regarded as a free parameter of the UNEPT.
-The tunneling operator
+where \(\omega_{\scriptscriptstyle\mathrm{dc}} = e^{*}(V_{u} - V_{d})/\hbar\) might account for the DC bias between the upper and lower edge states in a two-terminal geometry, or, in the case of an "anyon collider", is more intricately related to the DC drives applied to the source QPCs \cite{ines_PRB_R_noise_2020}.
+It can therefore be generally regarded as a free parameter of the UNEP theory. ${H}_0 $ describes the incompressible hierarchy edges, and $A$ is the dominant backscattering operator of a quasiparticle species with upper and down fields $\psi_{u(d)}(x)$, associated with a spatially localized QPC at $x=0$:

-introduces a small coupling between the channels, characterized by the tunneling amplitude~\(\xi\), which serves as the perturbative parameter in our analysis.
-Here we assume a single dominant tunneling process of a quasiparticle species with upper and down fields $\psi_{u(d)}$.
+Here the backscattering amplitude~\(\xi\) serves as the perturbative parameter in our analysis.

-We now impose an exchange link in the time domain acting on the quasiparticle tunneling operator $A$.
-This construction is motivated by the case of chiral propagation, where the exchange phase in space can be identified with that in time, as discussed in Appendix~\ref{app:braiding_TLL}.
-The generic forms to express time braiding in term of $A$ rather compares its correlator in nonequilibrium to that at equilibrium, and has been interpreted as the loops formed by injected anyons with quasiparticle-hole pairs created at the QPC by $A$ \cite{fractional_statistics_theory_Sim_Nat_comm_2016,Sim_non_abelian_NATcomm_2022}.
+We now impose the anyonic time-exchange (ATE) acting on the quasiparticle backscattering operator $A$.
+Braiding in the time-domain is usually interpreted in terms of loops formed between injected anyons and quasiparticle-hole pairs created at the QPC by $A$ and is based on a comparison between the correlator of $A$ in nonequilibrium to that at equilibrium \cite{fractional_statistics_theory_Sim_Nat_comm_2016,Sim_non_abelian_NATcomm_2022}.
 This interpretation is not essential here, as we do not specify a reference given by an initial thermal state.
-Instead, we propose an alternative form that does not rely on the explicit identification of $A$ nor the nonequilibrium density matrix $\rho_{\mathrm{neq}}$:\cite{ines_statistics_2025} $\langle A_{\scriptscriptstyle\mathrm{I}}^{\dagger}(t) A_{\scriptscriptstyle\mathrm{I}}(0) \rangle = e^{-2 i \theta \, \text{sign}(t) } \langle A_{\scriptscriptstyle\mathrm{I}}(0) A_{\scriptscriptstyle\mathrm{I}}^{\dagger}(t) \rangle$, which can be written as:
+Instead, we propose an alternative form that does not rely on the explicit identification of $A$ nor the initial nonequilibrium density matrix $\rho_{\mathrm{neq}}$\cite{ines_statistics_2025}: $\langle A^{\dagger}(t)A(0) \rangle = e^{-2 i \bar{\theta} \, \text{sign}(t) } \langle A(0)A^{\dagger}(t) \rangle$, which can be written as: